tiger-sea/mcs_research/sections/results.md

 \section{SDNN}
 For HRV parameter SDNN, we detail the estimated coefficients and their implications here.
 As shown in Table \ref{table:SDNN}, the MAP estimation values and its credible intervals for SDNN provide insights into the quantitative effects of meteorological factors.
 For example, factors such as mean, maximum, minimum temperature, mean, minimum relative humidity, total snowfall, and mean wind speed showed consistent positive/negative credible intervals.
 Particularly, mean temperature and mean relative humidity could have stronger effects in SDNN compared to the other factors.
+Furthermore, the RMSE for primary model and simplified model were 16.14 ms and 18.24 ms respectively, resulting in an improvement rate of 11.5\%.
+This improvement would suggest that meteorological factors were related to the fluctuation in SDNN, although the degree of improvement was not drastically.

 \begin{table}[htbp]
     \centering
+    \caption{MAP of estimated coefficients distribution for SDNN}
     \begin{tabular}{l c}
         \hline
         \textbf{Meteorological factor} & \textbf{MAP (50\% CI)} \\